GothenburgBitFactory/ti.net/content/docs/charts.md

 Timewarrior can show simple charts in your terminal that show how your day is being tracked.
 These are neither high-resolution, nor precise, and are only intended to show a crude representation of the day.

-As an example, let\'s do some gardening time tracking.
+As an example, let's do some gardening time tracking.
 We will add an interval, then use the `day` report to represent that:

 ![](../../images/day1.png)